JCMexplains/writing-for-success-2023/textbook.md

 This sentence is now correct because a subject pronoun (*I*) is used.

-#### Error: Pronoun takes the gender of the object instead of the subject
+#### Error: Pronoun Takes The Gender Of The Object Instead Of The Subject

 > **Incorrect:** Mark put her (Mark's) grocery bag on the counter.